wbcai/litness-test/README.md

 - Create tool to take in new songs and predict the era that the song was created
   - Bring model into production
     - Create virtual environment with necessary packages (M)
-    - As a user, I want to be able to type in a hip hop song and have the model predict what era the song came from (L)
+    - As a user, I want to be able to type in a song and have the model predict the probability that the song is of rap/hip-hop genre (L)
   - Test robustness of model
     - Test edge cases (e.g., Spotify does not have attributes of specific songs)  (L)
     - Evaluate model accuracy (M)